ariakit/ariakit/src/components/Base/Base.md

-This is the abstract layout component that all other `reas` components are built on top of.
+This is the abstract layout component that all other ReaKit components are built on top of.
 By default it renders a `div` tag with basic reset styles.

 ```jsx static